ninaricci29/CONNECTeD/README.md

 npm run client
 npm run start
 ```
+For more information about setting up your local repo and getting started read our [wiki](https://github.com/itsninaricci29/CONNECTeD/wiki)
 ## Credits

 ConnectEd is built by Nano Banano.
 This project's development started at and has been supported at the University of Toronto Mississauga.
 Below is a list of our contributors so far.